marcelotto/spread2rdf/README.md

   Specifies the rule for the generation of a resource for the object of a triple.
 Currently, the following values are possible:
   - ```:bnode```:
-    Generate a blank node, which makes mostly sense in conjunction with the specification of a Ruby block for custom logic (see below), where additional statement about this object are generated.
+    Generate a blank node.
+Primarly used in conjunction with the specification of a Ruby block for custom logic (see below), where additional statements about this object are generated.
-  - A Hash with a ```namespace``` key and a namespace as the value, which used to construct an URI by concatenation with the corresponding cell value of the column.
+  - A Hash with a ```namespace``` key and a namespace as the value, which is used to construct an URI by concatenating it with the corresponding cell value of the column.
 - ```type```:
-  The URI of a RDFS class every object resource should be an element of, i.e. for every object a ```rdf:type``` statement is produced with this URI as its object.
+  The URI of the RDFS class every object resource should be an element of, i.e. for every object a ```rdf:type``` statement is produced with this URI as its object.
 - ```from```: